MoritzGoeckel/NewsCrawler/README.md

 There are two redis instances for storing hashes of already seen articles and links

 ### Article downloader
-Microservice implemented in Go which receives links from the link queue and downloads the corresponding article.
+Microservice implemented in Python which receives links from the link queue and downloads the corresponding article.
 This article goes on the article queue

 ### Link downloader
 Software implemented in Go that visits a set of websites and extracts potentially interesting links and pushes them on the link queue